(Article last updated: June 27, 2017)

 Value of this benefit: Since MagicBands aren’t mandatory to have fun at Disney World, the value of this perk is more one of convenience; no digging through bags to find your room key or your PhotoPass card – it's all right there on your wrist.

 If you stay off-site and you plan to purchase Memory Maker, you should strongly consider purchasing some as there are aspects of Memory Maker that will only work with MagicBands.

-Off-site alternative: If you stay off-site, you can still get MagicBands if you prefer to use them versus a regular ticket, but you’ll pay $12.95 for each band and you won't be able to have a name or word printed on the inside.
+Off-site alternative: If you stay off-site, you can still get MagicBands if you prefer to use them versus a regular ticket, but you’ll pay $12.99 for each band and you won't be able to have a name or word printed on the inside (although there are locations on property where you can have your name printed on the outside).
 You can buy them in the online Disney Store or you can purchase them at most stores on property.